 The earliest Christians disliked the Pagan title, Lord, though it meant but teacher or master.
-Let us translate in this sense. the first portion of the blessing is: "The grace of our teacher or master, Jesus Christ. did not mean that Christ was dropping prosperity down from heaven, or that he was other than dead.
+Let us translate in this sense. the first portion of the blessing is: " The grace of our teacher or master, Jesus Christ. did not mean that Christ was dropping prosperity down from heaven, or that he was other than dead.
 It meant the grace, i.e., the power influence, the patient wisdom revealed by Jesus, or other teacher.

 "The love of God."
-Elsewhere I have shewn how Christ thought and spoke in the terms of the God superstition, but always in the Jewish prophetic sense, meaning a covenant of righteousness.
-The Pagan Roman Imperial use of the term God, as applied by Constantine. to himself, was but the State for example, agreement with the mosale vice.
-God of war and a personal being, bestowing downwithholding justice.
-That is the agreement with the Mosaic view of God as a God of war and a personal honours and withholding justice.
-That is the honours and Christian conception.
-It was not first Christians.
-"The Christ's, nor that of the first Christians.
-"The love of God" means, then, not the love love of God bestowed by God, but the love bestowed on God.
+Elsewhere I have shewn how Christ thought and spoke in the terms of the God superstition, but always in the Jewish prophetic sense, meaning a covenant The Pagan Roman Imperial of righteousness. use of the term God, as applied by Constantine. to himself, was but the State for example, agreement with the mosale vice.

+God of war and a personal being, bestowing withholding justice.
+That is the Christ's, nor that of the first Christians, love of God "means, then not the means, then, not the love bestowed by God, but the love bestowed on God.
 Hence "the love of God" means the love of the convenant with righteousness, experienced by the child of light, who had learned to possess the grace that characterised Jesus and his manner of preaching the Way, the Truth, and the Life.